 Illuminate your garden entryway with these cute pumpkin lanterns that can be placed on the ground.
 These lanterns give you a simple and fairly inexpensive way of brightening your garden path.

-Contrary to other fixtures that are difficult to install, these pumpkins only need to be lined up along the edge of your entryway.
-Just turn them on and you’ve got a gorgeous pathway.
+Contrary to other garden paths that I think can be somewhat difficult for beginners to install, these pumpkins only need to be lined up along the edge of your entryway.
+Just turn them on, and you’ve got a gorgeous pathway.

 Get Creative With Whole Pumpkins